stablestud/adsorber/README.md

 * [adaway.org](https://adaway.org/hosts.txt) (also used by AdAway)
 * [yoyo.org](https://pgl.yoyo.org/adservers/serverlist.php?hostformat=hosts&showintro=0&mimetype=plaintext) (also used by AdAway)

-To add your own ad-domain sources, just add them to the `sources.list` config file.
+To add your own ad-domain sources, just add them to `sources.list`.

 ## Logging:

-The schedulers (systemd service, cronjob) will pass their output to the Syslog process and to `/var/log/adsorber.log`.
+Schedulers (systemd service or cronjob) will pass their output to the Syslog process and to `/var/log/adsorber.log`.
 The syslog can be examined at `/var/log/syslog`.

 ## Todo for future releases
-You're free to implement things listed/not listed in [`TODO.md`](https://github.com/stablestud/adsorber/blob/master/TODO.md)  to Adsorber.
+You're free to implement things listed -or- not listed in [`TODO.md`](https://github.com/stablestud/adsorber/blob/master/TODO.md)  to Adsorber.
-Any additions are appreciated. :)
+Any additions are always appreciated. :)

 ## License
 [![License](https://img.shields.io/github/license/stablestud/adsorber.svg)](https://github.com/stablestud/adsorber/blob/master/LICENSE)